CollectivaT-dev/language-toolkit/docs/source/_build/html/es/_sources/5-Case studies.rst.txt

 Against the NLP research focusing on a handful of languages, grassroots research communities organize together to bring the world's languages into the forefront of technology.
 Two examples of these initiatives are `Masakhane <https://www.masakhane.io/>`_ and `Turkic Interlingua <https://turkicinterlingua.org/>`_.

 As defined in their web-page, "Masakhane is a grassroots organisation whose mission is to strengthen and spur NLP research in African languages, for Africans, by Africans."
-It's an open-for-all initiative for "building together" as the meaning of their name says.
+It's an open-for-all initiative for "building together" as the meaning of their name suggests.
 Many concurrent activities take place by African and non-African researchers all over the world with the objective of representing the 2000 languages of Africa in language technology research.
 Some highlighting work from Masakhane are:

 - `Masakhane translator <http://translate.masakhane.io/>`_ supporting 6 African languages: Yoruba, Shona, Lingala, Swahili, Tshiluba
 - `Lanfrica <https://lanfrica.com/>`_ cataloguing African language resources to counter difficulties encountered in discovering African language works